-Door ajar (RTT): Illuminates when the ignition is in the run position and any door is open.
+Door ajar (RTT): Illuminates when the ignition is in the run position and any door is not completely closed.

 Trunk ajar (RTT): Illuminates in the message center display when the ignition is in the run position and the trunk is open.